Atxada/personal-website/posts/create-simple-node-editor.md

         painter.drawPath(path_title.simplified())
 ```

 By using [QPainterPath](https://doc.qt.io/qtforpython-5/PySide2/QtGui/QPainterPath.html) we can draw and combine different shapes.
-From the code snippet above, I started by adding a rounded rectangle using <CodeText>addRoundedRect</CodeText> function.
-This function takes 6 parameter: x, y, width, height, x roundness, and y roundness.
+From the code snippet above, I started by adding a rounded rectangle using the <CodeText>addRoundedRect</CodeText> function.
+This function takes 6 parameters: x, y, width, height, x roundness, and y roundness.
 This rounded rect is for the header of our node.
-The other 2 rectangle I draw is use to close the border radius for the bottom side.
+The other 2 rectangles I draw are used to close the border radius for the bottom side.

 Next, we need to draw the body for our node.